This Career Assessment Will Take You a Little Longer, But It’s Worth It!

 It was something he did naturally without even knowing, but I’m sure others could see what I saw in him.
 What was this ability?

-Rodney had an unusual knack of diminishing tension among people.
+Rodney had an unusual knack for diminishing tension among people.

 When conversations got a bit heated, he would often arrive on the scene where some conflict was brewing and with only one or two comments, he was able to destroy the tense atmosphere and reduce tension amongst those present.